 We started by working with the SHU team to understand the University’s strategy, brand and how we should reflect that through the visual language we would be creating with a design system.
 Based on this we came up with four design principles that ensure consistency during the design process of new components or when making improvements to existing ones.

-To ensure everyone understand the design foundations and components we are creating, we used Fractal to provide a pattern library that is maintained as the single source of truth.
-Within Fractal we detailed the functional specification for each component, examples of how they could and should be used and shared the HTML code implementing them.
+To ensure everyone understands the design foundations and components we created, we provided a pattern library that is maintained as the single source of truth.
+Within this pattern library we detailed the functional specification for each component, examples of how they could and should be used and shared the HTML code for implementing them.

-As part of supporting the regular projects that SHU’s digital experiences team needed to deliver, we helped them to design and create a hub for all of their Clearing content which was launched a few weeks before the clearing window opened in the UK.
+As part of supporting the regular projects that SHU’s digital experiences team needed to deliver, we designed and created a hub for all of their Clearing content which was launched a few weeks before the clearing window opened in the UK.
 Together we devised useful components such as a “self-selection” feature which would help to surface more relevant content and a pre-application process which helped SHU to fill 40% of their places before clearing began.